Pink Telja Nudibranch, Samla telja

 Pink Telja Nudibranch, Samla telja.
 Underwater photographs taken in Zihuantanejo Bay, Guerrero, November 2021.
 Photographs and identification courtesy of Ron Woheau, Zihuantanejo.

 Morphology: Pink Telja Nudibranchs are soft-bodied gastropods that lose their shells during their larval phase.
 They have long tapering bodies, with pointed tails.
 Their mantle forms a series of finger-like projections (cerata) along the entire back of the animal.
 These cerata function as gills, they assist with digestion, and they can incorporate stinging cells, from their prey, as a defense mechanism.
 Pink Telja Nudibranch have rhinophores (horn-like projections) on their heads.
 Rhinophores are chemosensory organs help them to locate food and potential mates.
 Nudibranchs lack complex eyes, but have photoreceptors that sense light and dark.
 The body is a translucent pinkish color covered with opaque white specks.
 They derive the pigments for their color from the food they eat.
 Their internal organs often show through and are dark reddish.
 The cerrata can be pink to brown in color.
-The rhinophores and cerrata are often tipped with white.
+The rhinophores and cerata are often tipped with white.
 Pink Telja Nudibranchs reach a maximum of 1.2 cm (0.5 inch) in length.

 Predators: The predation of Pink Telja Nudibranchs is very poorly documented.
 Other similar species are preyed upon by other nudibranchs and occasionally by fish.

-Ecosystem Interactions: Pink Telja Nudibranchs are a poorly studied and understood species.
-There is no documentation of their involvement in commensal, parasitic, or symbiotic relationships.
+Ecosystem Interactions: There is no documentation of Pink Telja Nudibranchs being involved in any type of commensal, parasitic, or symbiotic relationships.

 Human Interactions: Pink Telja Nudibranchs have no direct impact on human activities.
 From a conservation perspective they have not been formally evaluated however they are fairly common with a relatively wide distribution and should be consider to be of Least Concern.